chriswendt/ietf/draft-ietf-stir-passport.md

 **5. Extending PASSporT**

-PASSporT includes the bare minimum set of claims needed to securely assert the originating identity and support the secure propoerties discussed in various parts of this document.
+PASSporT includes the bare minimum set of claims needed to securely assert the originating identity and support the secure properties discussed in various parts of this document.
 JWT supports a straight forward way to add additional claims by simply adding new claim key pairs.
 PASSporT can be extended beyond the defined base set of claims to represent other information requiring assertion or validation beyond the originating identity itself as needed.

 **5.1 "ppt" (PASSporT) header parameter**

 For extension of the base set of claims defined in this document, a new JWS header parameter "ppt" MUST be used with a unique string.
-Any PASSporT extension should be defined in a specification describing the PASSporT extension and the string used in the "ppt" hedaer string that defines any new claims that would extend the base set of claims of PASSporT.
+Any PASSporT extension should be defined in a specification describing the PASSporT extension and the string used in the "ppt" header string that defines any new claims that would extend the base set of claims of PASSporT.

 An example header with a PASSporT extension type of "foo" is as follows: